Proportional Representation in Rank Aggregation: Preliminaries

 \begin{definition}[Unanimous Justified Representation (uJR)] A ranking $\rhd$ satisfies \emph{unanimous justified representation (uJR)} for a profile $R$ if $u({\succ},\rhd)\geq 1$ for every ${\succ}\in\mathcal{R}$ with $R({\succ})\geq 1/ {m\choose 2}$. \end{definition}

-Secondly, we will also consider a strengthening of PJR, which extends the reasoning of uPJR to arbitrary groups of rankings.
-Specifically, sPJR requires that for every subprofile of weight $\alpha$, the output ranking chooses $\alpha$ pairwise comparisons from the union of the rankings in $S$.
-We note that sPJR does not impose any cohesiveness conditions, so it is a more demanding proportionality axiom than PJR and uPJR.
+Secondly, we will study a strengthening of uPJR which applies to arbitrary groups of rankings.
+Specifically, strong proportional justified representation (sPJR) requires that for every subprofile $S$ of size $\alpha$, the output ranking chooses at least $\lfloor\alpha\cdot{m\choose 2}\rfloor$ pairwise comparisons from the union of the rankings in $S$.
+We note that sPJR does not impose any cohesiveness condition on $S$ and is thus a more demanding axiom than~PJR.